MehakDixit/MehakDixit/README.md

 # Hello!
 I'm Mehak Dixit 👋

 Welcome to my GitHub profile!
-I'm a passionate **Data Analyst** who enjoys working with data to uncover meaningful insights. 🚀
+I'm a **Data Analyst** by profession who enjoys working with data to uncover meaningful insights. 🚀

 ## 🔹 Everything you need to know about Mehak -
 - 📊 Data-driven professional skilled in **SQL, Excel, Python, and Power BI**.